ibayer/fastFM/README.rst

 Tutorials and other information are available `here <http://arxiv.org/abs/1505.00641>`_.
 The C code is available as `subrepository <https://github.com/ibayer/fastFM-core>`_ and provides a stand alone command line interface.
-If you have still **questions** after reading the documentation please open a issue at GitHub.
+If you still have **questions** after reading the documentation please open an issue at GitHub.

 +----------------+------------------+-----------------------------+
 | Task           | Solver           | Loss                        |